 - Be careful of escaping steam…a tamale can be very hot!

 - Inside the masa is the piece of beef, pork or chicken.
 Watch out for bones.

 - Sprinkle with a hot sauce such as Picamas Salsa Brava ( available in red or green) or homemade salsa.

 - Eat your tamale with a fork.
 This isn’t a food to be eaten by hand.

 Check out our authentic recipe for Guatemalan ponche de frutas.
 It’s easy to make and serves a crowd.

 Are Tamales Nutritious?

 Tamales are a very filling, traditional food with a long history in Latin America.
-Their combination of fat, protein and carbohydrates serve as an important nutritional boost and source of energy, very useful for people doing physical work.
+The combination of fat, protein and carbohydrates in a tamale serves as an important nutritional boost and source of energy, very useful for people doing physical work.

 However, they are also quite high in sodium and fat.
 So, like any other special occasion food, they should be enjoyed in moderation as part of a healthy diet.

 - A chicken tamale has between 280-300 calories and is gluten-free.